RPing/mini-chatroom/README.md

     [Server] ERROR: The receiver doesn't exist.

-&nbsp;&nbsp;&nbsp;&nbsp;Otherwise, the server sends the private message to the specific client and sends back a &nbsp;&nbsp;&nbsp;&nbsp;notification to the sender.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Otherwise, the server sends the private message to the specific client and sends back a notification to the sender.</p>

 &nbsp;&nbsp;&nbsp;&nbsp;To sender whose message is sent: